 Affect installations in homes and businesses in different ways

-Net Metering Policies: decide how much credit solar system owners get for power they don't use.
+Net metering policies decide how much credit solar system owners get for power they don't use.

 Vary by utility company and location